Published 2023-12-03.

 In a Nutshell

 This means you cannot control Live with P3S and transfer files at the same time.
 This is another PITA.
-In my limited time with this device, I have wanted to transfer files many times while controlling Live from the P3S.
+I have often wanted to transfer files while controlling Live from the P3S.
 This restriction should be removed.

 For some reason, my laptop had this disabled.

-Ableton tech support was unaware of this setting until I discovered it and told them about it.
+Ableton technical support was unaware of this setting until I discovered it and told them about it.

 When you first turn it on, P3S will be in standalone mode.